 “Yes, indeed,” said he.
 “You must have heard of the Chicago Cubs.”

 I had heard of the Chicago Cubs, of course.
-But didn’t that make their parents the Chicago Bears?
+But wouldn’t their parents be the Chicago Bears?
 My little joke.

-“Miss inhabiting a wilderness when I can be inside a house?
+“Miss inhabiting a wilderness when I can live inside a house?
 Surely you jest.”

 “I thought it was an okay question.”

 “Well, it’s certainly that,” he wheezed, “and it’s also quite revealing.
 It appears that you don’t know the first thing about me, Charlie.
 I could be a man inside a bear suit, for all you know.”

 “That’s right,” he said.
 “Do you want to see the real me?”
 He reached for his throat like he had a zipper there.
 My eyes were probably bugging out of my head.